davidmdm/myzod/readme.md

 ### Distinction from zod

-Myzod includes some advanced typescript types as schema constructors such as Record, Pick and Omit that zod currently does not support.
+Myzod includes some advanced typescript types as schema constructors such as Partial, Pick and Omit that zod currently does not support.
-Also myzod tries to go beyond type checking and provide more validation utils such as pattern matching for strings.
+Also myzod tries to go beyond type checking and provide more validation utils such as pattern matching for strings, array minimum and maximum lengths, and more.

 ### Performance